You Are Here Too

 12 April–29 June 202512 Apr–29 Jun 2025

-Thirty-three years later, this contemporary reflection examines the evolution of LGBTQI+ expression in Australia, showcasing new and existing works that present queer desire as ‘amorphous, fluid, temporal, retreating, explicit, abstracted and political.’
-Featured artists include Holly Bates, Nick Breedon, Alexis Kanatsios, Gian Manik, and Yangamini, with performances by Leen Rieth, Crystal Love, and others.
+Thirty-three years later, this new show examines the evolution of LGBTQI+ expression in Australia, showcasing works that present queer desire as ‘amorphous, fluid, temporal, retreating, explicit, abstracted, and political’.
+It emphasises First Nations and trans experiences, noting that these can’t be contained by the narratives that dominated queer history and culture in previous generations.
+The featured artists are Holly Bates, Nick Breedon, Alexis Kanatsios, Gian Manik, and Yangamini, with performances by Crystal Love, Leen Rieth, and others.

 Content Warning: This exhibition contains coarse language and sexual themes.